 Let’s make a complete comparison SSD with HDD about all different aspects in a single shot.

-- `OS Boot Time`: Operating system with SSD disk can boot in 10-13 seconds where with HDD the boot take up 30-40 seconds at least.
+OS Boot Time: Operating system with SSD disk can boot in 10-13 seconds where with HDD the boot takes up 30-40 seconds at least.
 SSD is very faster than HDD for OS boot time.

-- `Noise`: SSD noise is zero because of there is no moving part where HDD can create a lot of noise because of disk spinnings.
+Noise: SSD noise is zero because there is no moving part where HDD can create a lot of noise because of disk spinnings.

-- `Heat Production`: SSD create so little heat because of no moving parts and low power consumption where HDD produces a little more heat because of moving parts and higher power consumption.
+Heat Production: SSD creates so little heat because of no moving parts and low power consumption where HDD produces a little more heat because of moving parts and higher power consumption.

-- `Failure Rate`: SSD mean time between failure is about 2.0 million hours where HDD mean time between failures is 1.5 million hours.
-This make SSD more stable.
+Failure Rate: SSD means the time between failure is about 2.0 million hours where HDD mean time between failures is 1.5 million hours.
+This makes SSD more stable.